 Harris is charged with felony murder in the death of his 22-month-old son Cooper in 2014.
 Cooper Harris died after his father left him alone in a hot car in Cobb County, Georgia.
 Now, the judge in the case has ruled the state can use evidence of Harris' marital infidelities in court, including sexually explicit texts allegedly sent to minors.
 The trial starts April 11.

 Harris was indicted in early March on two counts of sexual exploitation of children and six counts of dissemination of harmful material to minors in connection with his alleged sexting.
 These charges add further detail to the portrait created by snippets of Harris' digital and social media habits.

-Harris' online activity has become a point of scrutiny in the case after it was revealed by investigators he had made disturbing online searches asking how long a child or animal could survive in a hot car and "how to survive in prison."
-In Harris' hearing, investigators also revealed that Harris had been sexting women while at work, and at least one of them he had met on Scout.
+Harris' online activity has become a point of scrutiny in the case after it was revealed by investigators he had made disturbing online searches asking how long a child or animal could survive in a hot car and " how to survive in prison."
+In Harris' hearing, investigators also revealed that Harris had been sexting women while at work, and at least one of them he had met on Skout.

 On the Skout app, a man believed to be Harris is listed as "RJ."
-He openly admits he is married, but states he is younger than he is (the profile lists it as 27, but we know now he is 33).
+He openly admits he is married, but states he is younger than he is (the profile lists it as 27, but we know he was 33 at the time of Cooper's death).
 He also defines his body type as "more to love."